krampstudio/grunt-bower-postinst/README.md

 > Execute post install action on bower components

-Some bower components needs additionnal actions once bower has retrieved the source from the repository.
-This plugin helps you to automate theses tasks in order to provides you the last step to your client-side dependency manager.
+Some bower components needs additionnal actions once [Bower][bower] has retrieved the source from the repository.
+This plugin helps you to automate theses tasks in order to provide you the last step to your client-side dependency manager.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`